Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 be created, leading to the same AST node instance appearing twice in the AST.

-The compiler steps frequently mutate the AST nodes instead of creating copies, which can lead to difficulty to debug issues in this case.
+The compiler steps frequently mutate the AST nodes instead of creating copies, which can make debugging issues more difficult in this case.

 === Recommendation
 #v(5pt)